-J. Edward Hackett, Ph.D. is an academic philosopher at Savannah State University who rather than engage in metaphysical speculation in process metaphysics is off building magick systems in his world of Apeiron.
+J. Edward Hackett, Ph.D. is an Assistant Professor of English and Philosophy at Southern University and A&M College who, rather than engage in metaphysical speculation in process metaphysics, is off building magick systems in his world of Apeiron.
 Fantasy fiction is itself an exploration of concepts in extreme for him.
 In fantasy this exploration is limited only by the imagination in much the same way that philosopher employs the intellectual imagination to solve problems that science, common sense, religion, or art cannot solve on their own.

 In his debut novel, Flight of the Ravenhawk, Apeiron is a world as boundless as its origin coming from Anaximander’s fragments.
 Wizard nobles vie for power in the Allurian Empire.
 Airships shoot lightning cannons.
 Elven archers fly atop griffins, and a dwarven kingdom is buried deep in the mountains far from elven or human spires.
 At the same time, Ed’s fiction cannot help but be inspired and instantiated by concepts that come from ancient, modern, and 19th and 20th philosophical systems of thought.
 It’s in his blood.

 Ed grew up scattered across the Midwest and Mid-Atlantic states.
 Born in Lakewood, NJ and spending most of his life north of Pittsburgh, PA, Ed has been traveling to other worlds since he bought the Star Wars D6 RPG book by West End Games and Mage: the Ascension from White Wolf as a teenager.
 He grew up on Magic the Gathering, 80s fantasy movies, and many comics of the 90s amidst the rust belt of Western Pennsylvania.